Inboxen/Inboxen/docs/settings.rst

 use the first one it finds.
 Inboxen looks for the files in this order:

 1. The path specified in the environment variable: ``INBOXEN_CONFIG``
-2. ~/.config/inboxen/inboxen.config
+2. inboxen.config in the current working directory
-3. inboxen.config in the current working directory
+3. ~/.config/inboxen/inboxen.config
-4. inboxen.config inside the base directory of the Inboxen project
+4. /etc/inboxen/inboxen.config

 If you're familiar with Django and would like to use your own settings module, you can set ``DJANGO_SETTINGS_MODULE`` in the usual way [1]_.